How to Select the Best Dog GPS Tracker

 Once you know what trackers will fit your dog, the most important factors to consider are:

-- Battery life.
-How long does the battery typically last, and perhaps more important, how long does it last when in Lost Dog Mode?
+• Battery life.
+How long does the battery typically last, and how long does it last when in Lost Dog Mode?

-Long battery life is so important because if your dog ever really goes missing, you will need to turn on Lost Dog Mode (aka LIVE mode or Find My Pet).
-When in Lost Dog Mode the tracker will take more frequent locations and this will drain the battery very quickly, perhaps within hours and at most a couple of days.
+Long battery life is so important because if your dog goes missing, you will need to turn on Lost Dog Mode (called LIVE mode in Tractive).
+In this mode, the tracker takes more frequent locations, and this will drain the battery much more quickly, perhaps within hours and at most a couple of days.

 Long battery life is most important if ...

-Battery life is most important if your dog is skittish, has phobias, or is newly adopted because they can take longer to catch when they go missing.
+Battery life is most important if your dog is skittish, has phobias, or is newly adopted because these dogs can take longer to catch when they go missing.
 When a skittish or panicked dog goes missing, they often enter "survival mode" and are likely to run from everyone and not even respond to their owner's voice.
 If you understand lost dog behavior, you may be able to lure your dog to you with calming signals.
-But many skittish and/or newly adopted dogs need to be caught using surveillance technology and a humane trap (or enclosure trap).
-Trapping a skittish lost dog can take days or even weeks even if you know where your dog is located.
+But many skittish and/or newly adopted dogs need to be caught using surveillance cameras and humane traps (or an enclosure trap).
+Trapping a skittish lost dog can take days or weeks even if you know where your dog is located.

 IMPORTANT!
 If you have a skittish dog or one with phobias (such as fear of loud noises), make sure that you understand lost dog behavior before your dog goes missing.
 If you use your GPS to find your lost dog and approach them directly or call to them, you are likely to scare them away.
-If you keep doing this, you will probably drain your dog's GPS battery without catching them.
-There is also the risk that you might scare them out of a safe area and into somewhere dangerous such as a busy road.
+If you keep doing this, you will drain your dog's GPS battery without catching them.
+You could also scare your dog out of a safe area and into somewhere dangerous like a busy road.

 Some trackers, like Tractive, also have a sound locating feature.
-If you have a skittish lost dog, NEVER use the sound feature to try and locate your dog.
-This is likely to scare them and cause them to run away.
+If you have a skittish lost dog, NEVER use the sound feature to try to locate your dog.
+This could scare them and cause them to run away.

 Some skittish or panicked dogs can be caught without a humane trap, but you need to know what you are doing.
 In particular, you may be able to use calming signals to get your lost dog to approach you.
 Learn more about lost dog behavior and calming signals here.